- Introduction to La Poste

 Nevertheless, their procedures in relation to non-French citizens still leaves room for improvement, and only those who can offer a secure and clear source of income will be accepted for a mortgage.

 The bank offers unsecured loans and a range of insurance products for health cover, and car and house cover.

-To open an account you can start the process on the internet, but best to visit your local branch with your passport, utility bills and proof of income, eg tax notice.
+To open an account you can start the process on-line but best to visit your local branch with your passport, utility bills and proof of income, eg tax notice.

 Non-residents can also hold an account, provided they already hold a bank account elsewhere in the EEA, where you must also live.